himanshumehta1123i-ops/attendance-tracker/README.md

 4. Configure Firebase

-Create a new project in the Firebase Console and enable the following services:
+Create a Firebase project and enable the following services:

 Firebase Authentication
 Cloud Firestore